-Two-stage furnaces use high efficiency circulating air motors that come in two variations, with each being controlled differently.
-The fixed speed furnace uses a motor control board that maintains constant motor torque, while the variable speed furnace uses a motor control board that maintains constant CFM airflow.
+Two-stage furnaces use high efficiency circulating air motors that come in two variations and both are controlled differently.
+The fixed speed motor control board (Figure 21, page 33) controls the torque and the variable speed motor control board (Figure 22,) controls the airflow at a constant CFM.
 Both boards use the same furnace control board.